trekdemo/omnicamp/README.md

 * Commit.
 * Send me a pull request.
 Bonus points for topic branches.

+# Roadmap

+* Search in projects
+* Search in todo lists
+* Search in milestones

 # License

 Copyright © 2011 Gergő Sulymosi.
 See LICENSE for details.